 In Africa, Christmas is more than just a holiday and we celebrate it with passion.
-Yes it is true there is no snow for Rudolph the red nosed reindeer and Santa Claus to fly on but that does not mean Christmas is dead in Africa.
+Yes, it is true there is no snow for "Rudolph the red nosed reindeer" and "Santa Claus" to travel on but that does not mean Christmas is dead in Africa.
 We celebrate Christmas in a whole new style.
-In fact, Santa Claus would be jobless in my village in Africa because our "Father Christmas" does not need snow to travel.
+In fact, Santa Claus would be jobless in my community in Africa on Christmas eve.
+Why?
+Because, our "Father Christmas" does not need snow to travel.
 Unlike Santa, Father Christmas can travel even on horses and as you know, horses are way faster than reindeers.
 This means, you get your presents on time.

-Christmas remains the most festive period and perhaps the "best" time on the African calendar.
-Almost everybody celebrates Christmas because Christmas in Africa is more than just the birth of the Baby Jesus.
-Christians, Muslims, Traditional worshippers, etc. all celebrate christmas in their own special ways.
-In my community, Christmas is so special to us and one of the reasons is because, it is one of the very few holidays we get in a year.
+Christmas remains one of the most festive periods on the African calendar and perhaps the best season to be a kid.
+Almost everybody celebrates Christmas in Africa.
+Why?
+Because, Christmas in Africa, is more than just the birth of baby Jesus.
+Christians, Muslims, Traditional worshippers, etc. all celebrate Christmas in their own special ways.
+In my community, Christmas is so special to us and one of the reasons is because, it is one of very few holidays we get in a year.
 In my community, Christmas is not just a holiday but also a tradition and tradition must go on.
 In my community, It is the duty of every family to make Christmas joyous and it is the responsibility of every parent to buy "Christmas gifts" for their children.
-It is a gift every kid receives from his or her parents whether rich or poor.
-"Christmas clothes" and "Christmas toys" are just part of the tradition in my village and tradition must go on.
+It is a gift every kid in my community receives from his or her parents whether rich or poor.
+"Christmas clothes" and "Christmas toys" are just part of the tradition in my community and tradition must go on.

 So how do people say "Merry Christmas" in Africa?
 Well, that is a very big question.
 As you know, Africa is a very big continent with more than 2000 different languages.
-Every tribal group has their own languages so it depends on where you go.
+Every tribal group has its own languages so it depends on where you go.
 For example, Ghana, Nigeria, Gambia, Sierra Leone, and Liberia are Anglophone (English-speaking) countries.
 In other words, English is the official language in these 5 countries so it is not surprising to hear "Merry Christmas" anywhere in these 5 countries.
 However, you may be surprised to hear "Afishapa" which is just another way of saying "Merry Christmas" in Ghana.
-"Afishapa" (more correctly, 'Afenhyiapa') means Merry Christmas in the Akan language.
-Akan is not the only native language spoken in Ghana.
-In fact, there are about 46 native languages spoken in Ghana which implies about 47 different ways of saying Merry Christmas in Ghana alone.
+"Afishapa" (more correctly, 'Afenhyiapa') means Merry Christmas (or Happy New Year) in the Ashanti language.
+Ashanti is not the only native language spoken in Ghana.
+In fact, there are about 46 native languages spoken in Ghana today which implies, there are about 47 different ways of saying Merry Christmas in Ghana alone.

-Although there is no special dish for Christmas, anything you taste on Christmas must feel good in your mouth because that is just one of the laws of Christmas in Africa.
-Mothers give out their best cooking skills on Christmas.
+Although there is no special dish for Christmas, anything you taste on Christmas day must feel good in your mouth.
+Mothers give out their best cooking skills on Christmas day.
 You will remember any "fufu and chicken soup" you taste in Ghana on Christmas day and you will definitely turn Oliver Twist and ask for more "Eba and Egusi soup" in Nigeria on a Christmas day.
 "Jollof Rice and fried chicken" also reign supreme on Christmas day in Africa.
 When it comes to drinks to wash down, many people in my community prefer to go local on Christmas day.
 In fact, the local "palm wine" replaces fanta, coca cola, and most other foreign drinks on Christmas day in my Community.